kanewallmann/Dreambooth-Stable-Diffusion/README.md

 Given that you've just rented this, it'll need a minute to wake up, load Pytorch and become available for you to `Open`.
 It shouldn't take too long.

-Note: if, when you hit `Open`, it gives you a _Bad Gateway Error_, just wait another 30 seconds or so and try again - that just means your instance jumped the gun a bit.
+Note: if, when you hit `Open`, it gives you a _502 Bad Gateway_, just wait another 30 seconds or so and try again - that just means your instance jumped the gun a bit.

 ![img.png](ion-cannon-images/Step4.PNG)